 Aloha!
 This Libguide supports Professor Bopp’s SOC 250H class.
 The information and links in this guide will assist you with your research using Ancestry Library Edition (ALE), one of the most important genealogical collections available today.
-Features include access to charts, forms, and other tools that will help you track your research and YouTube channel with videos to help you learn more about Ancestry Library Edition collections and search options.
+Features include access to charts, forms, and other tools that will help you track your research.

 Tips on doing research using Leeward CC Library resources are included as well as links to relevant online and print resources.
 For specific information for genealogy research in Hawaii, please see the Conducting Genealogy Research in Hawaiʻi LibGuide.
 If you have questions about any of the topics contained in this LibGuide (e.g. Ancestry Library Edition, accessing Library resources), please feel free to contact Junie (email@example.com).

 One of the most important genealogical collections available today.
 It has unparalleled coverage of the United States and the United Kingdom, including census, vital, church, court, and immigration records, as well as record collections from Canada, Europe, Australia and other areas of the world!

 Search Tips When Using Ancestry Library Edition

 Come with as much information as possible